TroodInc/trood/README.md

 ### **Phase 1: Foundation (Current Stage)**
 ✅ Establish core structure with categorized repositories
-✅ Reformant and add solutions of Trood Development Team to the Metarepository ✅ Collect and organize high-quality existing solutions
+✅ Reformant and add solutions of Trood Development Team
+✅ Collect and organize high-quality existing solutions

 ### **Phase 2: Community & Expansion**
 🟡 Expand the repository with contributions from external developers
-🟡 Develop a rating/review system for contributed solutions 🟡 Build an automated indexing and metadata system
+🟡 Develop a rating/review system for contributed solutions
+🟡 Build an automated indexing and metadata system
 🟡 Integrate CI/CD to validate new contributions automatically